Fire and rescue services

 Tsunamis are also a risk.

-If you are in a coastal region after a major earthquake, move to higher ground straight away.
+Large earthquakes in surrounding regions can cause destructive tsunamis that may affect the Korean Peninsula.
+If you're in a coastal region after a major earthquake, move to higher ground immediately.

 More information: